gacor84/ANOVA/anova.md

 If the group means are equal ($H_0$ is true), $MS_B$ is an estimator of the population variance $\sigma^2$.

-The error variance or the mean square error ($MSE$) is the variance within groups (also $MS_W$), and it is equal to the mean of the variances of the soil types:
+The error variance or the mean square error ($MSE$) is the variance within groups (also $MS_W$), and since there is equal replication in each soil type, it is equal to the mean of the variances of the soil types:

 ```r